Code-Institute-Submissions/ci-ms4-bookstore/README.md

 	2) Deployment testing - After deploying to Heroku, I manually tested that configuration functioned properly on the Heroku environment.
 A few bugs were found during implementing webhooks, throwing error 500 which did not correctly log in Heroku's server-log - Amusingly, I instead found in my Stripe payment log that the failed webhook resulted in the entire 2700line debug HTML-page to Stripe as an error message!
 Once I found that, I could finish troubleshooting and get my webhooks up and running.
 During this period, I also elected to change my hosting-provider where I had previous ran the projects email and had to migrate to a new SMTP server and account.
 	3) This is where I involved friends, colleagues and family and set them loose.
 I would give each tester instructions like "Change this books cover" or "Save this new book" or "Complete a purchase using this credit card code" - I was mostly interested in their UX experience as they were of a wide-variety of tech-experience and ages, so I could get a better grip on how the users interacted with the page.
 Multiple display bugs were located with the responsiveness of the cover-images, due to the different sizes of source files.
 In order to provide consistency in all views, I applied a fixed height to the img-thumbnail class.
 In multiple views, where products are presented in table format, I elected to hide the display-field on smaller screens to opt for a better UX with information-presentation in mind.

+	To my great fortune, I am good friends with a professional QA tester, who with gleeful abandoned tried multiple ways of breaking the models, controller and perform some XSS insertions on the app and I took his feedback on required security and changes to heart.
+This is the reason the database may have certain string-fields containing JavaScript or HTML entries.
 	4) Code-review: After my last mentor-meeting where we concluded all functionality required was present, I submitted the project for code-review in Slack.
-Some bugs were
+Some bugs were located: A problem was discovered with the fullscreen navbar, where it did not pass a required field for the handler.
+A hidden input was implemented, which used the same fallback as the filter on the product page.
+The admin dropdown had some minor issues after recompiling the SCSS, which was fixed.

 Known Bugs